Tribal art > African mask > Baoule mask

 This Baule African mask, a portrait mask or ndoma, has many careful details illustrating Baule refinement.
 It is also embellished with fine scarifications named " ngole".
 Dark brown glossy surface.

 Watch the video

-Each of these masks are distinguished by hairstyles, location and choice of scarification, etc...
+Each of these masks differ in hairstyles, placement and choice of scarification.

-Also called Gbagba, they personify graceful young girls or men whose valor or qualities of integrity are renowned.
-The new generations are gradually replacing these Mblo dances called Gbagba in some villages, retaining most of the old conventions, with the Kpan Kpan dance, whose masks raise societal issues or refer to political projects.
+They perform during danced events accompanied by music and songs, celebrations, visits of personalities, staging various satirical scenarios.
+The Gbagba of the Baule personify graceful young girls or men whose valour or qualities of integrity are renowned.
+The new generations are gradually replacing these Mblo dances, called Gbagba in some villages, retaining most of the old conventions, with the Kpan Kpan dance, whose masks raise societal issues or refer to political projects.

 This item is sold with its certificate of authenticity

 You could also be interested by these items